 Dissociation can be experienced in lots of different ways.

 Psychiatrists have tried to group these experiences and give them names.
 This can help doctors make a diagnosis of a specific dissociative disorder.
-But you can have any of these dissociative experiences even if you don't have a diagnosed dissociative disorder.
+But you can have any of these dissociative experiences even if you haven't been diagnosed with a dissociative disorder.

 You might:

-A doctor or psychiatrist might call these experiences dissociative amnesia.
+A psychiatrist might call these experiences dissociative amnesia.

-You might travel to a different location and take on a new identity for a short time (without remembering your identity).
+Travelling to a different location or taking on a new identity

-A doctor or psychiatrist might call these experiences dissociative fugue.
+A psychiatrist might call these experiences dissociative fugue.

 You might: